Some graduate/professional schools require an entrance exam. Listed below, by field, are some of the exams.

 Liberal Arts and Business Management

 A liberal arts degree provides an excellent background for a Masters in Business Administration (MBA), a Masters in Management (MM), or a similar professional degree.
 The purpose of an MBA education is to provide training in the theory and practice of business management.
 Professional management programs are based on the premise that people can learn to manage all types of business situations more effectively.
 Most professional business schools will provide the training necessary for a career in accounting, finance, human resource management, management consulting, information systems, manufacturing, marketing, operations management, entrepreneurial ventures, small business, and even careers outside business: government, education, health care, arts management, and not-for-profit agencies

 While no particular undergraduate major is specified for business school admissions, an ability to deal effectively with mathematics is essential in most MBA programs.
 Many of the quantitative courses will require a background in calculus.

 Most business schools strongly encourage graduating seniors to enter the work force for 2-5 years to gain experience before going to business school.
 Many businesses will provide tuition remission (80 - 100%) if you are willing to work while attending business school part time.

 About the Graduate Management Admission Test (GMAT)

 The GMAT is administered only as a Computer Adaptive Test (CAT) in North America.
-The paper test is only administered in select countries where completion of the CAT network is incomplete.
 For those wishing to take the GMAT while at Kenyon, there is a test center in Columbus.